 At 926 square feet, this 3 bedroom unit comes in on the smaller side than those currently on offer in the market.
 For those looking for a more liveable space (helper’s room/yard and bigger space), this probably wouldn’t be a great option for you.
 However, for those on a budget but require 3 bedrooms, this might be doable – albeit with a few sacrifices.

 I’ve mentioned it before (and this probably wouldn’t be the last), but I find entrance ways redundant in units where space is already at a premium.

-The saving grace here though is the smart storage which has been built into this space, flushed against the wall.
+The saving grace here though is the smart storage that has been built into this space, flush against the wall.
 This allows buyers to store away their cleaning equipment and the like efficiently.
 That’s actually a pretty important consideration for me in a unit without a yard or a bomb shelter.
 Given that 3 bedroom units are typically aimed at families, the lack of either might be a point of consideration for you as well.

 Of course, I do know of buyers that prefer an entranceway for privacy – but it does come at a high cost.

 Given the small size of the unit, the kitchen naturally suffers in terms of space.
 But at the very least, the kitchen is enclosed – which is always the more desirable choice especially if you engage in heavy cooking.
 The gas burners and windows are also always plus points for me as they ensure that the kitchen is well-ventilated.